zotonic/zotonic/doc/developer-guide/logging.rst

 .. code-block:: none

-    2016-11-15 16:34:07.629 [error] yoursite <0.890.0>@some_module:some_function:42 Something went very wrong with whatever
+    2022-01-28 17:17:45 ERROR <0.9.0> [some_module:some_function/0:42] ▸ text="Something went very wrong with whatever"

 Configuration
 -------------

 In :ref:`erlang-config` file, change the ``lager`` section to configure log handlers and formatters.
-See the `Lager documentation`_ for more information.
+See the `Logger documentation`_ for more information.

-For instance, to configure Lager for logging to Logstash, include a Logstash handler as a dependency in your project, and add something like this:
+For instance, to configure Logger for logging to Logstash, include a Logstash handler as a dependency in your project, and add something like this:

 .. code-block:: erlang